-Note: This document contains side effect information about medroxyprogesterone.
-Some of the dosage forms listed on this page may not apply to the brand name Depo-Provera.
+Note: This page contains information about the side effects of medroxyprogesterone.
+Some of the dosage forms included on this document may not apply to the brand name Depo-Provera.

-Some side effects of Depo-Provera may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Depo-Provera may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to medroxyprogesterone: intramuscular injectable, intramuscular suspension

 In addition to its needed effects, some unwanted effects may be caused by medroxyprogesterone (the active ingredient contained in Depo-Provera).
 In the event that any of these side effects do occur, they may require medical attention.